srand/jolt/docs/plugins.rst

   Optional.
 Name of a Jenkins view to add the automatically created job to.
   The view must exist.

+* ``workers`` -
+  Optional.
+The maximum number of tasks Jolt is allowed to run in parallel.
+  Defaults to 16.

 * ``keyring.username`` -
   Username to use when authenticating with Jenkins.